 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Los Altos experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 5.3 months, from February 15 to July 24, with average wind speeds of more than 8.1 miles per hour.
-The windiest day of the year is June 5, with an average hourly wind speed of 9.3 miles per hour.
+The windiest month of the year in Los Altos is May, with an average hourly wind speed of 9.1 miles per hour.

 The calmer time of year lasts for 6.7 months, from July 24 to February 15.
-The calmest day of the year is October 20, with an average hourly wind speed of 6.8 miles per hour.
+The calmest month of the year in Los Altos is October, with an average hourly wind speed of 6.9 miles per hour.

 The predominant average hourly wind direction in Los Altos varies throughout the year.

 The wind is most often from the west for 9.0 months, from February 13 to November 12, with a peak percentage of 92% on August 11.
 The wind is most often from the north for 3.0 months, from November 12 to February 13, with a peak percentage of 34% on January 1.

 Los Altos is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.